pg-format/specification/README.md

 The [PG-JSON format](#pg-json) can be validated with a non-normative JSON Schema file [`pg-json.json`](schema/pg-json.json) in this repository.
 Rules not covered by the JSON schema include:

 - nodes referenced in edges must be defined (no implicit nodes)
-- node identifiers must be unique per graph (no repeated nodes)
+- node identifiers must be unique per graph
+- edge identifiers must be unique per graph

 The [PG-JSONL format](#pg-jsonl) can be validated with a non-normative JSON Schema file [`pg-jsonl.json`](schema/pg-jsonl.json) in this repository.
 Validation is limited in the same way as validation of PG-JSON with its JSON Schema.